souro26/analyst-forecast-bias/README.md

 ---

-### Finding 3 — Revision path predictive power by category
+### Finding 3 - Revision path predictive power by category

-Tech cycle companies reach AUC = 0.673 — their revision pattern is systematically biased and that bias is learnable.
-Commodity and regulatory companies fall below random: their outcomes are determined by events (commodity price moves, FDA decisions) that occur after analysts have already committed their estimates.
+Tech cycle companies reach AUC = 0.673.
+Their revision pattern is biased in a consistent direction and the model picks that up.
+Commodity and regulatory companies fall below random because their outcomes depend on events - price moves, approval decisions - that happen after the estimates are already in.

 <p align="center">
   <img src="reports/figures/04_category_auc.png" width="760" alt="AUC-ROC of XGBoost classifier by earnings-driver category">